The Squirrel

 The goal is to give it a path.

-For now, it is worth simply noticing the squirrels around you, and perhaps the squirrel in you.
+It is worth noticing the squirrels around you.
+It is also worth asking whether there is a squirrel in you.
 Spontaneity is not the problem.
-Awareness is the starting point.
+Lack of awareness is.

-And that is usually where the most useful leadership conversations begin.
+And recognizing that is usually where the most useful conversations begin.